DagsturerLänderGermanyMunichMunich to the Alps and Glentleiten Museum: Private day trip

 Om din resa

 Enjoy a day trip from Munich to Garmisch-Partenkirchen and the Glentleiten Open-Air Museum.
-Start your adventure in the heart of the Bavarian Alps, stroll around the historic Old Town, and take a cable car to Zugspitze peak.
-Then, head to Bavaria’s largest open-air museum to step back in time.
+Start your adventure in the heart of the Bavarian Alpine town of Garmisch-Partenkirchen, where you can stroll around the charming historic Old Town and take a cable car to the Zugspitze peak.
+Then, head to Bavaria’s largest open-air museum to step back in time, experiencing a place that brings the rural Bavarian lifestyle to the present.

 Exklusivt för dig: privat fordon och professionell förare